dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 ### Conclusion

-Using Generative AI and the Rashomon AI prompt can quickly present diverse perspectives, helping us combat cognitive biases and make better decisions based on facts.
+The Rashomon AI prompt is a compelling example of how thoughtful prompt design can enable LLMs to generative diverse perspectives, challenging our cognitive baises and enrich are decision-making process.
+This exercise has helped me see the benefit, as Elan Mollick states in his book *Co-Intelligence*, of inviting AI to the table - using AI as a thinking companion to augment our decision making skills.
+I am have added the Rashomon AI prompt to my tool belt and I am looking forward to creating new prompts to help me learn about where AI can have an positive impact on my life.

-I am excited to hear your experiences with the Rashomon AI prompt!
+And I am excited to hear your experiences with this prompt and others!

-***AI Disclosure:***  I used generative AI as an editor and proofreader.
+***AI Disclosure:***  I used generative AI as an editor and proofreader this article.